 If you consume tapeworm larvae, they can develop into adult tapeworms in the intestines.
 They attach to the wall of the intestine with suckers or hooks, and remain there to feed and grow.
 An adult tapeworm can be very long and live in the intestine for many years.

-The infection in humans is usually easily treated but sometimes it can cause serious problems.
-In Australia, there is a risk of contracting hydatid disease from tapeworms in dog faeces.
+The most common tapeworm infection in Australia is caused by dwarf tapeworm.
+There is also a risk in Australia of contracting a serious condition called hydatid disease from the eggs of a type of tapeworm called Echinococcus granulosus found in dog faeces (poo).
 You should see your doctor if you have any signs of tapeworm infection.